SolaceDev/solace-dev-codelabs/markdown/solace-helm-environment-setup/helm-environment-setup.md

 That shows how easy it is to deploy PubSub+ using the new Solace Helm charts recently released on Helm Hub.
 All running on a Windows desktop using Docker Desktop, WSL, Visual Studio Code and Helm.

-The next CodeLab will use the environment that we just setup to run some of the PubSub+ Sample Applications [https://github.com/SolaceSamples](https://github.com/SolaceSamples).
+The next [CodeLab](https://codelabs.solace.dev/codelabs/helm-node-samples) will use the environment that we just setup to run some of the PubSub+ Sample Applications from [https://github.com/SolaceSamples](https://github.com/SolaceSamples).